dalenewman/Cfg-NET/README.md

 - Inherit from `CfgNode`.
 - Have properties decorated with the `Cfg` attribute.

-#### CfgNode Class
-The `CfgNode` takes care of loading your configuration according to instructions defined in the `Cfg` attributes.

-#### Cfg Attribute
+### What Does Cfg-NET Do?

+Inheriting from `CfgNode` gives you a `Load()` method for your configuration.

-The `Cfg` attribute adds validation and modification instructions to the property.
-Currently, it has these built-in options:
+The `Cfg` attributes add validation and modification instructions.
+An attribute has these built-in options:

 * `value`, as in _default_ value